Coronavirus: An Update

 - Other healthcare providers: This enduring materials activity is designated for 1.5 AMA PRA Category 1 Credit(s)™.

-Relevant to the content of this educational activity, the following individual(s) have no conflict(s) with commercial interest companies to disclose:
+Relevant to the content of this educational activity, the following individual(s) have no conflict(s) with ineligible companies to disclose:

 - Teresa Aoki, MD, speaker